 This sounds incredibly inefficient, but the cost is insignificant because the virtual DOM can update so quickly.

-Once the virtual DOM has updated, then React compares the virtual DOM with a virtual DOM snapshot that was taken right before the update.
+Once the virtual DOM has been updated, then React compares the virtual DOM with a virtual DOM snapshot that was taken right before the update.

 By comparing the new virtual DOM with a pre-update version, React figures out exactly which virtual DOM objects have changed.
 This process is called “diffing.”

 Once React knows which virtual DOM objects have changed, then React updates those objects, and only those objects, on the real DOM.
-In our example from earlier, React would be smart enough to rebuild your one checked-off list-item, and leave the rest of your list alone.
+In our example from earlier, React would be smart enough to rebuild your one checked-off list-item and leave the rest of your list alone.